ptsource/VRGrid/README.md

-# Virtual Space modelling
+# Virtual modelling

-Virtual space modelling is a collective virtual shared space, created by the convergence of virtually enhanced physical reality and physically persistent virtual space, including the sum of all virtual worlds, augmented reality, and the internet.
+Virtual modelling is a collective virtual shared space, created by the convergence of virtually enhanced physical reality and physically persistent virtual space, including the sum of all virtual worlds, augmented reality, and the internet.
 Virtual presentation models can be used to exhibit and visualise final designs.
 Models are also used as show pieces, for instance as a feature in the reception of a building, a part of a museum exhibition,  scale replicas of historical buildings or even for building virtual gaming structures.

 # VRGrid & Virtual reality